chetanshimpi141/playwright-recorder-extension/PRIVACY.md

 All data generated or stored by the extension remains under your control.
 You may delete your recordings and generated scripts at any time.

 ## Contact
-If you have any questions or concerns about this privacy policy, please contact [your email/contact info].
+If you have any questions or concerns about this privacy policy, please contact shimpic676@gmail.com / +91 7219795354.